UTheCat/jumpvalley/README.md

 `chmod +x jumpvalley`

-Assuming you did this correctly, this tells Linux to allow running the Jumpvalley executable.
+The above command should tell Linux to allow running the Jumpvalley executable.

 #### Wayland and X11

 Jumpvalley uses X11/XWayland by default.
-If you want the app to run on Wayland instead, then in the directory where the Jumpvalley executable is located, run this command:
+If you'd like the app to run on Wayland instead, then in the directory where the Jumpvalley executable is located, run this command:

 `./jumpvalley --display-driver wayland`

+The above command assumes that the Jumpvalley executable kept its original name, `jumpvalley`.

 ## Documentation